-We have three ViaSat-3 class satellites under construction, two of which have entered the phase of full construction, and may construct and launch additional satellites in the future.
+We have three ViaSat-3 class satellites under construction and may construct and launch additional satellites in the future.
 The design and construction of satellites require significant investments of capital and management time.
 Satellite construction and launch are also subject to significant risks, including construction delays, manufacturer error, cost overruns, regulatory conditions or delays, unavailability of launch opportunities, launch failure, damage or destruction during launch and improper orbital placement, any of which could result in significant additional cost or materially impair the useful life, capacity, coverage or operational capabilities of the satellite.
 Unlike our ViaSat-1 and ViaSat-2 satellites, which were constructed in their entirety by the satellite manufacturer, we construct the payload for our ViaSat-3 class satellites ourselves at our own facilities, with Boeing then integrating the completed payload into the satellite bus at their facilities.
 Moreover, the technologies in our ViaSat-3 satellite design are very complex, and there can be no assurance that the technologies will work as we expect or that we will realize any or all of the anticipated benefits of our ViaSat-3 satellite design.
 Difficulties or delays in the construction or integration of the payload for our ViaSat-3 class satellites or the implementation of our ViaSat-3 satellite design could adversely affect our business plan for these satellites and result in significant additional cost.
 We have in the past identified construction-related issues in our satellites.
-For example, our ViaSat-2 satellite experienced an antenna deployment issue which reduced its output capabilities as compared to the anticipated, potential and configured capacity of the satellite.
-We have also experienced delays in satellite construction and launch, such as the delay that occurred in the launch of our ViaSat-2 satellite caused by civil unrest in French Guiana (the location of the satellite launch).
+For example, our ViaSat-2 satellite experienced an antenna deployment issue which reduced its output capabilities.
+We have also experienced delays in satellite construction and launch, such as the delay in launching of our ViaSat-2 satellite caused by civil unrest in French Guiana (the location of the satellite launch) and the construction delays in our ViaSat-3 satellites caused by the COVID-19 pandemic.
 If satellite construction schedules are not met or other events prevent satellite launch on schedule, a launch opportunity may not be available at the time the satellite is ready to be launched.
 In addition, delays in construction or launch could impact our ability to meet milestone conditions in our satellite authorizations and/or to maintain the rights we may enjoy under various ITU filings.
+In addition, a launch failure may result in significant delays because of the need both to construct a replacement satellite, which can take up to 36 months or longer, and to obtain other launch opportunities.
+The overall historical loss rate in the satellite industry for all launches of commercial satellites in fixed orbits in the last five years is estimated by some industry participants to be approximately 3% but could at any time be higher.
+Launch vehicles may also under perform, in which case the satellite may still be able to be placed into service by using its onboard propulsion systems to reach the desired orbital location, but this would cause a reduction in its useful life.
 A significant delay in the construction, delivery or launch of a satellite may have a material adverse effect on our operations or our business plan for the satellite.